MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsMeetingBrandingPolicy.md

 ```

 ### -Identity
 Unique identifier of the policy to be returned.
-To refer to the global policy, use this syntax: -Identity global.
+To refer to the global policy, use this syntax: `-Identity global`.
 If this parameter is omitted, then all the meeting branding policies configured for use in your organization will be returned.

 ```yaml
 Type: String